MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 The migration runs only once.
 You can set the [interval policy](#setting-the-interval-policy) to reinitiate migration in the scenario users toggle back to classic Outlook.

 Deleting the registry key associated with this policy disables the policy and stops the migration.
+If the policy is disabled, users who are already toggled into the new Outlook won't automatically be switched back to t classic Outlook, but they will continue to see the toggle in new Oultook and can swith back themselveds any time.

 If you enable the policy again after disabling it or deleting the registry key, it will start migration again from step #1.

 #### Setting as a Group Policy